Harnessing children’s potential through quality education for every child

 UNICEF’s education programme aligns itself with national priorities and puts an emphasis on the most vulnerable children: those who are currently outside of the school system, girls, children on the move, children with disabilities and those affected by conflict or other emergencies.

 UNICEF works with partners to provide out-of-school children with non-formal and informal education, to facilitate school reintegration through accelerated learning programmes, and direct reintegration, and in the case of conflict-affected children whose schools are closed, community-based education opportunities.
 UNICEF also works hand in hand with the Government of Mali and other partners to support the improvement of quality education through:

 - improving the governance of schools by building the capacity of School Management Committees;

 - teacher training and the establishment of peer-to-peer training among teachers of the same school, including through innovations and new technology;

 - increased access to pedagogical and school materials for school principals, teachers and schoolchildren.

-In 2019, UNICEF supported the return to school of over 200, 000 out-of-school children and more than 30,000 children benefiting from early learning.
+In 2019, UNICEF supported the return to school of more than 200,000 out-of-school children and more than 30,000 children benefited from early learning activities.

 In order to bring quality education to every child in Mali, UNICEF in Mali works closely with the Government of Mali, as well as civil society partners, donors and other UN agencies such as UNESCO and WFP.
 UNICEF also plays the role of lead coordinating agency in the cluster system for humanitarian intervention and in the Local Education Group for development interventions in Mali.